LEO0331/craftfocus/session-handoff.md

 ## Current Objective

 - Goal: Review the whole CraftFocus project and fix confirmed issues.
 - Current status: Complete through feat-011: themed 16x16 collectible miniatures, room/gallery palette integration, and mobile placement hit-area fixes.
-Latest checks and limitations are recorded in progress.md (2026-09-11).
+Documentation and agent guidance were refreshed on 2026-09-14; latest checks and limitations are recorded in progress.md.
 - Branch / commit: Not committed in this session.

 ## Completed This Session